Sarkisov Links with centres space curves on smooth cubic surfaces: Preliminaries

 \begin{theorem} ({\cite[Theorem 1.1]{HM13}}) Let $X \maps{\phi} S$, $Y \maps{\psi} T$ be two Mori fibre spaces where $X$, $Y$ are $\QQ$-factorial and terminal.
 Then any birational map between $X$ and $Y$ can be decomposed as a sequence of Sarkisov links and isomorphisms of Mori fibre spaces. \end{theorem}

 Notice that if the starting Mori fibre space is $\PP^3 \maps{\phi} pt$, then we can only get links of Type $I$ and $II$.
-More specifically, the birational map $\PP^3 \rmap{}Y$ can be factored as the inverse of a divisorial contraction followed by either a pseudo-isomorphism or a pseudo-isomorphism and a divisorial contraction.
+More specifically, the birational map $\PP^3 \rmap{}Y$ can be factored as the inverse of a divisorial contraction followed by either a pseudo-isomorphism (Type I link) or a pseudo-isomorphism and a divisorial contraction (Type II link).
 In the following we study the case where the first divisorial contraction is the inverse of blowing up a smooth curve.
 We say that such a curve $C \subset \PP^3$ \textbf{induces a Sarkisov link} if $X \defeq \Bl_C \PP^3 \map{}\PP^3$ fits into a Sarkisov diagram.

 As explained in \cite[Remark 3.10]{BLZ19}, if $X_m \rmap{}Y_n$ is the pseudo-isomorphism part of a Sarkisov diagram, then its decomposition into anti-flips, flops and flips takes the following form:

 where $X_0 \smash{\xymatrix@M=1.5pt{ \ar@{<..>}[r]& }} Y_0$ is either a flop over $Z$ or $X_0 \isom Z \isom Y_0$.
 In the first case $X_0$ and $Y_0$ are $\QQ$-factorial and terminal weak Fanos over $R$, while in the second case $Z$ is $\QQ$-factorial and Fano over $R$.
 In both cases $Z/R$ is called the \textbf{central model} of the Sarkisov link/diagram.